skellis46/slipbox/somatics unlimited.md

 ## edit bin

+- Ellerton article for The Conversation re epistemology and truth is useful. https://read.readwise.io/new/read/01gyhnwb6edbv3zxwh6j4wx4p4 -- very very good as overview of some suggestions I might make.

+> The sincerity of one’s belief, the volume or frequency with which it is stated, or assurances to “believe me” should not be rationally persuasive by themselves.[@ellerton-2017-how]

+And it is likely human nature (and I suspect academics are particularly prone to this) that if we agree there is a concern or problem here, then none of us will think we are responsible for that  problem because we don't imagine we are making these kinds of claims.

+> Knowingness, as the philosopher and psychoanalyst Jonathan Lear [defines](https://www.hup.harvard.edu/catalog.php?isbn=9780674455344) it in *Open Minded* (1998), is a posture of always ‘already knowing’, of purporting to know the answers even before the question arises. -- in Jonathan Malesic

+Somatics unlimited: this is a criticism of my position really.
+Because we are dealing with belief and beliefs are terrifically difficult to change. (all those cognitive biases exist to keep our visions of the world stable).
+Backfire effect.
+What would it take to change your position on the value of somatics?
+Then present that article JB sent me?

+Propositional claims aren't bad perse.
+My question is more about the effects of having a journal in which the dominant method is to do something then believe something about it then claim it as a benefit.

+> In this version of reality, the idea that better information literacy or critical reasoning skills — of us, or the friends that listen to us — could lead to belief change is futile.
+The facts are merely window-dressing on deeper beliefs that must be addressed directly. <https://hapgood.us/2023/06/10/reasonableness-an-introduction/>

 > In cases when the artist thinks they know, their interpretation may not be accurate or the whole story.
 We live in a mysterious world full of uncertainties.
 And we regularly make assumptions to explain them.
 Coming to terms with the complexity of our human experience allows us to exit our natural state of confusion.
 To survive.
 Generally our explanations are guesses.
 These vague hypotheticals become fixed in our minds as fact.
 We are interpretation machines, and this process of labeling and detaching is efficient but not accurate.
 We are the unreliable narrators of our own experience. [@rubin-2023-creative Location 1813]